shilohc/rss2018-team4/assets/posts/lab3.md

 ### Testing Procedure - Shiloh Curtis, Akhilan Boopathy

 #### Wall follower:
-The wall follower was tested in a long hallway with a straight, nonreflective wall.
+The wall follower was tested in a long hallway with a straight, nonreflective wall with a few shallow doorways.
 A number of initial positions and angles of the robot were tried, including the robot pointing towards and away from the wall at a moderately steep angle.
 The wall follower was successful if it eventually reached the desired distance away from the wall while driving parallel to the wall.

 #### Safety controller:
 Since teleop commands would override the safety controller, a test script was written that continuously published commands to drive forward on `/vesc/ackermann_cmd_mux/input/navigation`.
 This script was used to drive the robot towards a wall.
 If the robot stopped before reaching the wall, the safety controller was deemed successful.
 Once the safety controller passed this test when the simulated robot was driven head-on towards a wall, it was moved to the real robot.